ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ### 4. INDUCEMENTS

 ~~Ahead of any league fixture, play-off season game or cross division friendly, each team can spend gold pieces from their Treasury, from Petty Cash (see below) or from both, to purchase any Inducements available to them.
 These are then recorded on the team's Game Record sheet.~~

-Ahead of any league fixture, play-off game, or friendly, teams may get the opportunity to spend gold pieces from their Treasury or Petty Cash (or both) to purchase Inducements.
+<span style="color: darkmagenta">Ahead of any league fixture, play-off game, or friendly, teams may get the opportunity to spend gold pieces from their Treasury or Petty Cash (or both) to purchase Inducements.
 If one team has a lower CTV (including the value of any Journeymen players) then it will be given 'petty cash' to spend on Inducements.
-To work out how much petty cash a team will receive, follow the steps below in order:
+To work out how much petty cash a team will receive, follow the steps below in order:</span>

-* The team with the higher CTV gets the opportunity to spend any gold pieces from their Treasury to purchase any Inducements.
+* <span style="color: darkmagenta">The team with the higher CTV gets the opportunity to spend any gold pieces from their Treasury to purchase any Inducements.</span>
-* The team with the lower CTV then gets an amount of petty cash equal to the difference in CTV between the two teams, plus an amount equal to the amount of gold the other team spent from its Treasury.
+* <span style="color: darkmagenta">The team with the lower CTV then gets an amount of petty cash equal to the difference in CTV between the two teams, plus an amount equal to the amount of gold the other team spent from its Treasury.</span>
-* The team with the lower CTV can then spend this petty cash on Inducements, though any petty cash not spent is lost.
-They may not spend gold pieces from their Treasury.
+* <span style="color: darkmagenta">The team with the lower CTV can then spend this petty cash on Inducements, though any petty cash not spent is lost.
+They may not spend gold pieces from their Treasury.</span>

 Note that, as described on page 102, Inducements are handled differently in exhibition play.